Protecting clean water in our rivers, our streams and our homes is the mission of Raritan Headwaters.

 Since 1959, RHA has served as the watchdog for the 470-square-mile North and South Branch Raritan

-watershed, a region covering 38 towns in New Jersey’s Hunterdon, Somerset and Morris counties.
+watershed, a region covering 38 municipalities in New Jersey’s Hunterdon, Somerset and Morris counties.

 Throughout this beautiful region, countless pristine tributaries merge and flow into the North and South